phoikoi/django_docker_compose_example/README.md

 IN PARTICULAR: Yes, I know the dockerfile runs everything as root.
 You should probably not do this.
 You should also definitely not submit an Github issue about this, because I already know about it, and so that would just be annoying.

-At present, this repo uses Django-CMS as an example.
-You can pretty easily replace it with whatever Django-using application you want.

 Before building the image, you should either copy or link to one of the .env files, or create one of your own that has the same keys: